top of page

 Do not be tempted to apply the wire in the opposite direction.
 Sap flow direction is already being established within the tree at this stage and changing direction could be detrimental to that flow.
 A thicker gauge of wire may be needed, perhaps 1.5mm or even 2mm depending on the thickness of trunk that has been achieved.

-If it is not biting at all then a short piece of extra wire can be added and the bending can be continued.
+If it is not biting at all then a short piece of extra wire can be added to shape the top end and the bending can be continued.

 Don't worry about achieving thickness at this stage.
 That will come later.
 Right now all you are concerned with is making those bends.

-Apply the fertiliser of your choice and continue with adding or changing the wire and removing any side shoots that appear until the trunk is at the height you want.
+Apply a slow release fertiliser such as Sierrablen Flora (professional) or Miraclegro ericaceous for Azaleas, Camellia etc. and continue with adding or changing the wire and removing any side shoots that appear until the trunk is at the height you want.

 Recent Posts